danila-suvorov/danila-suvorov/README.md

 ### :man_technologist: About Me :
 I am a Product Analyst from Russia.
-- :telescope: I’m student of high school of economics.
+- :telescope: I’m student of higher school of economics.

 - :seedling: Exploring products.